AdvaniaSE/PowerShellFundamentals/08. PSDrives/Lab.md

 ## Lab 08.
 PSDrives

+- Find available PowerShell Providers on your computer

+---

-- Create an empty folder on your harddrive called 'c:\PWSHLab\'
+- Create an empty folder on your computer called with the path "C:\PWSHLab\"
-- Create a empty text file called pwshtestfile.txt inside the PWSHLab folder
+- Create a empty text file called "pwshtestfile.txt" inside the PWSHLab folder
-- Use powershell to edit the contents of the file
+- Use PowerShell to edit the contents of the file
-- Using the core commands, verify the CreationTime and LastWriteTime of the file
+- Use PowerShell to verify the CreationTime and LastWriteTime of the file
 - Create a subfolder inside the PWSHLab folder

 ---